magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43824-order-cancellation-action-failed-with-error.md

 <ins>Expected results</ins>:

-Order is cancelled successfully without any error.
+The order is cancelled successfully without any error.

 <ins>Actual results</ins>:

-Order cancellation action failed with the following error: *You have not cancelled the item.*
+The order cancellation action failed with the following error: *You have not cancelled the item.*

 ## Apply the patch